 - Remove from heat and whisk in cocoa powder until smooth.
 Cool

 - In a large bowl, whisk together flour, sugar, baking soda and salt.

 - In the bowl of an electric mixer/Kitchen Aid, beat eggs and sour cream just until blended.

-- Add the stout-butter mixture to the egg mixture and beat briefly at low speed till combined.
+- Add the stout-butter-chocolate mixture to the egg mixture and beat briefly at low speed till combined.

 - Add flour mixture to batter and mix at low speed just till blended.
 Use a rubber spatula to thoroughly mix.

 - Divide batter into the 3 large baking pans.